nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 Consumer systems:
 - SHALL send an `Appointment` resource that conforms to the [GPConnect-Appointment-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Appointment-1) profile.
 - SHALL include the URI of the `GPConnect-Appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the appointment resource.
+- SHALL NOT amend an appointment with a status of `cancelled`

   {% include important.html content="It is recommended that Consumers read the Appointment they wish to amend (via Read an appointment or Retrieve a patient's appointments), then update the fields allowed below in place.
 Attempting to recreate the Appointment resource from local transformed data formats/structures is not advised, and may result in the provider system rejecting the amendment due to an unintended change or missing field." %}